 Model risk is a more difficult issue.
 The RH-Sichel model appears fairly reasonable for the male data, but the cohort parameters for the last several cohorts are questionable, being based on few observations.
-Parameter uncertainty should be large for such parameters.
+Parameter uncertainty would be large for such parameters.
 Perhaps using the models but including extra parameter uncertainty for model risk would give usable results.

-5. Summary and Future Directions
+7. Summary and Future Directions

-The RH model fits much better than LC, both for the Poisson and heavier tailed distributions, which is what other studies have also found.
-Basically the shape of the mortality curve has been changing more than LC can accommodate.
-Also the negative binomial fits better than the Poisson, which has been seen before and is also likely to be a standard result.
+The Lee-Carter model allows only highly constrained shifts in the shape of the mortality curve over time, and adding cohort effects gives much better fits.
+However these are found to generate new problems, such as potential over-fitting, instability for projections, and highly correlated and insignificant parameters.
+Also, the negative binomial fits better than the Poisson, which has been seen before and is likely to be a standard result.
 The best form for the NB is not consistent, however, and may differ for different datasets, depending on how contagion actually applies.
-For males the Sichel distribution is better still.
+For males, the Sichel distribution is better still.